 Around the world there are various models of Scouting for under 6 year olds and we have had positive anecdotal feedback about the introduction of Squirrels (for 4-5 year olds) in Northern Ireland.

 We understand that we will need more leaders to provide Scouting to under 6 year olds rather than drawing from current volunteers.
 We need to recruit more volunteers from a wider range of backgrounds to ensure that early years provision has a positive impact on the movement.

-- proposing multiple models based on research and learning from other organisations
+- Establishing 40 pilots, using different models of delivery, based on research and learning from other organisations.

 Next steps for volunteers

 We had over 700 Groups express their interest in being a pilot location.
 This is now closed and we will contact Groups should an opportunity to host a pilot arise.